nanocosmos/docs/docs/nanoplayer/nanoplayer_api_errors.md

 ### 4006 The source request was aborted by timeout

 An [`updateSource`](nanoplayer_api/#nanoplayerupdatesourcesource) or a [`switchStream`](nanoplayer_api/#nanoplayerswitchstreamindex) request was run into a timeout.

+### 4106 Maybe no network, wrong url or server down.
+Reconnect possible.

+The websocket server is not available or not present, establishing new connection is possible.

+## Security Errors

+>These errors have codes in a **range from 4900 to 4999**.<br />

+### 4901 The security service denied access.
+The authentication token is invalid.

+Unsuccesful authentication due to invalid token.
+Read more [about secure playback with H5Live](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_token_security).

+### 4903 The security service denied access.
+The url is expired or a token parameter is missing (expires, token, or options).

+Unsuccesful authentication due to expired token or a missing token parameter.
+Read more [about secure playback with H5Live](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_token_security).

 ## Setup Errors